If positive expectations can impact financial markets then it makes sense that having positive expectations about our lives can impact our future.

 A Japanese Researcher, Masaru Emoto, was interested in understanding the power that our thoughts and emotions have on our environment.

 In one of his experiments he took water from a polluted dam in Japan and examined it under a microscope and naturally he found it to be dark, dirty and lifeless.

-He then took the same water and asked a Buddhist monk to pray for that water for an hour, when he re-examined the water it had completely changed its structure and colour - it was clean and looked like crystals.
+He then took the same water and asked a Buddhist monk to pray for that water for an hour, when he re-examined the water it had changed its structure and colour - it was clean and looked like crystals.

 This is the power of your thoughts and your emotions on your environment.
 Including your finances.